waimea-hwstringer/300dtd-finance-website/docs/1-sprint-1-prototype.md

 ### Required Data Input

 When creating an account, the user will provide important info such as their name and email.
-They will apply for a tier but this will only work if an admin verifies that they have paid.
+They will select a specific tier which they will have to pay for.

 For posts, values like the author and date will be generated automatically depending on who's making the post and when.
 The title, content and minimum tier will be directly entered by the author.